Tinkerforge/doc/en/source/Tutorials/Tutorial_RED_Brick/Tutorial.rst

    :alt: Screenshot of RED Brick network settings.
    :align: center

-Now that you have internet access, you can easily do IoT and similar applications.
-Another advantage of internet access is, that the RED Brick will automatically use `NTP <http://en.wikipedia.org/wiki/Network_Time_Protocol>`__ and thus have a correct system time.
+Now that you have Internet access, you can easily do Internet-of-Things and similar applications.
+Another advantage of Internet access is, that the RED Brick will automatically use `NTP <http://en.wikipedia.org/wiki/Network_Time_Protocol>`__ and thus have a correct system time.